 All in all, this is a great headset.
 It is comfortable, yet tight and will reduce any kind of noise.

 Peltor’s Sport Tactical is a lightweight headset that benefits from 3M noise suppressing technology.
 This technology suppresses harmful, powerful noises, such as those from a gunshot, while amplifying low-level ones.
 This allows you to wear them with ease both outdoors and indoors.
 Because this model amplifies low-level noises it is ideal for hunters.
-This allows you to be aware of your environment at all times and hear even the faintest sounds, such as the rustling of leafs or the flapping of wings.
+This allows you to be aware of your environment at all times and hears even the faintest sounds, such as the rustling of leaves or the flapping of wings.

 The Adaptive Frequency Response feature is able to reduce background noise and make all types of conversations clearer.
 This makes the headset suitable for tactical situations when one needs to be able to hear commands and conversation.
 In addition to this feature, Variable Suppression Time is able to reduce the echo in indoor environments.
 This is why you’ll be able to use this model in all sorts of tactical situations and improve your abilities.